triestpa/You-Should-Learn-Regex/README.md

 #### Named capture groups

-You'll notice here that some of the capture groups now begin with a `?<name>`identifier.
+You'll notice here that some of the capture groups now begin with a `?<name>` identifier.
 This is the syntax for a *named capture group*, which makes the data extraction easier and more clear.

-#### Real-World Example - Parse Domain Names From URLs on Webpage
+#### Real-World Example - Parse Domain Names From URLs on A Web Page

 Here's how we could use named capture groups to extract the domain of each URL from a raw webpage HTML string using Python.